rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 The next end of month musing
 ----------------------------

+_I think these were the September goals and results._

 * Goals: Read and apply _Style_.
 Read daily and reflect more on articles I read.
 Comment on working at the Obermann center.
 Inbox zero.
 * Wrote software, such as the schedule maker.
+(Or was that last month?)
 * One [particularly concise musing](busses-bussing) that I spent some time editing into shape, cutting words and senteces.
 I wish I'd kep the history.

+_These may be the October ones._

+* A bunch of rants, including one rally long rant that I decided not to officially publish.
+(It's in the repo, for those of you who want to go hunting.).
+* Resumed "Grinnellians you should know".
+* Hit writers blocks.
+Multiple times.
+* Two presentations at Obermann.
+(Oops, I need to start planning the second one.)

 On particular dates
 -------------------

+1. October 18, 2018: Third Obermann Seminar (?)
 1. October 31, 2018: End-of-month musing.
 1. November 1, 2018: Fourth Obermann Seminar (?)
 1. November 1, 2018: NaNoWriMo (On writing.)
 (Or National Technical